Rodent & Pack Rat Control

 Rodents have lived near humans for centuries, causing most of the major plagues in history.
 Originating in Asia, rats and mice are now a global concern, reproducing at alarming rates, carrying diseases and causing structural damage to homes and businesses.

-Even with Tucson’s moderate climate, rodents will move into your home in the cooler months in search of food, water and shelter.
+Even with Tucson’s moderate climate, rodents will move into your home in search of food, water and shelter.
 While these rodents vary in size and nesting habits, they all share the ability to cause damage to houses and spread diseases such as Hantavirus and other pathogens, transmitted by infested fleas, ticks and feasting insects.
 Rodents can also infect food supplies, spreading Salmonella to humans.

 The most common rodent problems in Southern Arizona can be attributed to: